scalamill2/blog/_posts/2018-09-15-understanding-functor-via-cats-in-scala.markdown

 tags: scala, cats, functor
 ---

 In previous posts we learned something about Semigroup and Monoid in Cats.
-Now we will look into a Fucntor.
+Now we will look into a Functor.

 <strong>What is a Functor.</strong>